teaql/teaql-quick-start/README.md

 ## Document Guidance

 * Leave a space after '.' and ','
-* Naming the image or videos with english words split by '-'
+* Naming the image or videos with english words splitte by '-'